J-Cowsert/TaskHub/README.md

 # TaskHub
 ## Overview
-TaskHub is a C++ framework designed to simplify the development of task-related desktop applications using ImGui.
+TaskHub is a C++ framework designed to simplify the development of desktop applications using OpenGL & ImGui.
 > **Note:** Currently, TaskHub supports Windows, with plans for future cross-platform support.
 ## Features
 - **Modular Architecture:** Easily extend and customize the framework to suit your needs.